Understanding Rootkits: Detect, Prevent, and Secure Your Systems

-Rootkit: What Is a Rootkit, Scanners, Detection and Removal Software
+Rootkit, Scanners, Detection and Removal Software

 What Is a Rootkit?

 A rootkit is a clandestine computer program designed to provide continued privileged access to a computer while actively hiding its presence.
-The term rootkit is a connection of the two words "root" and "kit."
+The term rootkit is a connection of the two words “root” and “kit.”
 Originally, a rootkit was a collection of tools that enabled administrator-level access to a computer or network.
 Root refers to the Admin account on Unix and Linux systems, and kit refers to the software components that implement the tool.
-Today rootkits are generally associated with malware – such as Trojans, worms, viruses – that conceal their existence and actions from users and other system processes.
+Today rootkits are generally associated with malware – such as Trojans, worms, and viruses – that conceal their existence and actions from users and other system processes.

 What Can a Rootkit Do?